Skip FOLIO Project Navigation

 • -d,--directories – The list of directories to be searched.
 Required.
 Space-separated list.

-• -e,--excludes – List of additional sub-directories and files to be excluded.
+• -e,--excludes – List of additional sub-directories and/or files (just filenames, not paths) to be excluded (so that the tool will only discover top-level root API description files).
 Optional.
 Space-separated list.
-By default it excludes certain well-known directories (such as raml-util).
+By default it excludes certain well-known directories (such as raml-util schema schemas examples headers parameters).
 Use the option --loglevel debug to report what is being excluded.

 • -w,--warnings – Cause “warnings” to fail the workflow, in the absence of “violations”.
 Optional.
 By default, if there are no “violations”, then the workflow is successful and so any “warnings” would not be displayed.